 There are other potential side effects of hydrocodone, including dizziness, headache, constipation, nausea and vomiting, fatigue, itchiness and sleep problems.
 These side effects are considered mild and relatively common.
 The more severe side effects associated with hydrocodone can include irregular or slow heartbeat, breathing problems, severe allergic reactions, bowel obstruction and urine retention.

 Many of the side effects that come with taking hydrocodone are due to the fact that the drug depresses bodily functions of the person who takes it, like the respiratory system.
-If a person takes too much hydrocodone, they can actually slip into a coma or even die.
+If a person takes too much hydrocodone, they risk overdosing.

 Is Hydrocodone Addictive?